Automattic/big-sky-agents/README.md

 Right now it runs a trivial example, which you can find in [name-example.json](./eval/name-example.json).

+For more information on the `eval-agents.js` command, [read the docs](./docs/eval-agents-command.md).

 For more information on the example formats, see [Eval Dataset](./docs/eval-dataset.md) and [Eval Output](./docs/eval-output.md) documentation.

 ## LocalAI